Obscurely/RustTemplate/docs/template/MANUAL.md

 ### Email (line 12)

 Ideally you should also have an email.
-Unfortunately GitHub doesn't let you put emails directly or mailto links so you have to use a website like the one I used to generate a special link with your email.
+Unfortunately GitHub doesn't let you put emails directly or mailto links so you have to use a site like the one I used to generate a special link with your email.

 ## Cargo.toml